Frequently Asked Questions

 Is the Representative Assembly the same as the Annual Meeting?

-No. The Annual Meeting is the six-day period of time that includes the Representative Assembly.
-The first two days of the Annual Meeting are devoted to delegate registration and a wide range of pre-RA meetings, conferences, and exhibits.
-See the Full 2017 Annual Meeting Agenda for a full listing.
+No. The Annual Meeting is the five-day period of time that includes the Representative Assembly.
+The first day of the Annual Meeting are devoted to delegate registration and a wide range of pre-RA meetings, conferences, and exhibits.
+See the Full 2019 Annual Meeting Agenda for a full listing.

 How do NEA members become delegates?